 Lastly, Porter can still seek greater efficiency as a playmaker in the air and on the ground.
 At times, he can make a better effort to precisely target the ball with his hands at the catch point, as he sometimes defers to merely making contact.

-While Porter isn’t an elite athlete in terms of explosiveness, he does bring a very enticing mix of reactive athleticism, corrective twitch, and fluidity for a 6’2″ cornerback with near-elite length.
+While Porter doesn’t always play to his explosiveness numbers, he does bring a very enticing mix of reactive athleticism, corrective twitch, and fluidity for a 6’2″ cornerback with quantifiably elite length.
 On top of that, he’s constantly physical in contact situations and showcases high-level instincts and ball skills when quarterbacks challenge him.

 Ahead of anything else, Porter needs to play lower in his stance and be more consistent with his off-man technique.
-He’s shown he can speed up his feet when matching, but his foot speed can be inconsistent.
-And when he doesn’t effectively sink his hips on his backpedal and on transitions, that can throw a wrench in his process.
+He’s shown he can speed up his feet when matching, but his foot speed and hand precision can be inconsistent.
+And when he doesn’t effectively sink his hips on his backpedal and on transitions, a wrench can be thrown in his process.

-While these flaws are notable, Porter is a young and naturally talented defender with the mindset needed to compete at CB.
+Despite these flaws, Porter is a young and naturally talented defender with the mindset needed to compete at CB.
 He should spend most of his time on the boundary, but he’s shown he can slide into the slot as well if needed.
-A lot depends on his technical development, but at his maximum, Porter can be a quality NFL starter with dual-phase playmaking upside and versatility between man and zone alignments.
+And while he has room to improve technically, he’s far from a liability there.
+He brings good discipline and great reactive quickness and has the tools to lock down WRs early in reps.